-Junior/Senior Counselors and Coaches Selected by the camp director from a list of recommended former Tech Trek campers.
+Peer Counselors and Coaches Selected by the camp director from a list of recommended former Tech Trek campers.
 Their Tech Trek experience does not necessarily have to have been at that camp, though experience with that campus is valuable.
 This is especially true of girls who return year-after-year.
-Camp directors should use their own discretion as to the maturity level of alumnae.
-Former campers are eligible for counselor or coach roles as follows: In-person alumnae are eligible for either in-person or virtual camp three years after their camp or if they are age 15 before or during the summer of camp.
-Virtual alumnae are eligible for an in-person camp counselor role three years after their camp or age 15.
-It is strongly recommended that virtual camp is first volunteer at a virtual camp.
-If this is the first two years of a new camp, the junior/senior counselors are selected from recommended former campers from the nearest camps, some of whose branches will now send to the new camp.
-Camp Nurse/Health Aide then they must also pass the Live Scan fingerprinting process (for in-person camps) and annual background checks (both in-person and virtual camps).
-Selected by the camp director and must pass the Live Scan fingerprinting process plus annual background checks.
-302.3 Stipends and Staff Expenses roles like dorm mon professional worksh staff members, stipe and stipends are no commitment.
-Staff r will not be taken ou argely by volunteers with critical skills, from supervisory itors and camp leaders to IT personnel, teachers, and op presenters.
-To show gratitude to our various critical ends may be offered.
-Staff members are not employees t wages to compensate for a certain amount of time must agree to that during the application process.
-Taxes t and the recipient is responsible for paying any tax owed ant authorities depending on their location.
+Camp directors should use their own discretion as to the maturity level of an alum.
+Former campers are eligible for counselor or coach roles as follows: In-person alums are eligible for either in-person or virtual camp three years after their camp or if they are age 16 before or during the summer of camp.
+Virtual alums are eligible to volunteer at a virtual camp in the year following their camp or age 14; they are then eligible for an in-person camp counselor role three years after their camp or age 16.
+It is strongly recommended that virtual campers first volunteer at a virtual camp If this is the first two years of a new camp, the peer counselors are selected from recommended former campers from the nearest camps, some of whose branches will now send to the new camp.
+All peer counselors are selected after an application/essay/interview process.
+If they are 18, then they must also pass the Live Scan fingerprinting process (for in-person camps) and annual background checks (both in-person and virtual camps).
+Camp Nurse/Health Aide Selected by the camp director and must pass the Live Scan fingerprinting process plus annual background checks.

+302.2 Stipends and Staff Expenses

+Tech Trek is staffed largely by volunteers with critical skills, from supervisory roles like dorm monitors and camp leaders to IT personnel, teachers, and professional workshop presenters.
+To show gratitude to our various critical staff members, stipends may be offered.
+Staff members are not employees and stipends are not wages to compensate for a certain amount of time commitment.
+Staff must agree to that during the application process.